FAQS

 What do I need to send my child in with for a session at Busy Bees?

 Children need to come in fully prepared for a session.
-All children need to have wellies for every session as we go outside in all weathers.
-They will also need nappies, wipes, a change of clothes (named) and a packed lunch.
+They will need nappies, wipes, a change of clothes (named), a balanced packed lunch box (if attending all day or for our afternoon session) and a drinks bottle.
 Children also must be adequately prepared for the weather.
-In the Summer, children must have sun cream applied before coming to Busy Bees - if they are staying all day, they will also need to come in with a named bottle of sun cream for us to apply before outside play in the afternoon, a sun hat is also a necessity.
-In the colder weather, children must come in with a warm, waterproof coat and a hat, scarves and have wellies.
+In the Summer, children must have sun cream applied before coming to Bees - if they are staying all day, they will need an all day sun cream applied before attending, a sun hat is also a necessity.
+In the colder weather, children must come in with a warm, waterproof coat and a hat, scarves and have wellies to put on when going outside.

 My child has had Calpol when they woke up.
 Can they still come?